Tap Water Safe

 Source of Water in Chiang Mai, Thailand

-Chiang Mai's tap water primarily comes from the Mae Ping River and its tributaries, including the Nam Mae Ping River.
+Chiang Mai's tap water mainly comes from the Ping River and nearby reservoirs.
+These surface water sources supply the city's water treatment plants.

 Chiang Mai Drinking Fountains